-By Max Morris.
-Last Updated On 23rd June 2022.
+By Danielle Newton.
+Last Updated 21st August 2023.
 This guide is written to provide helpful information to people who have had an accident in a public gym and who want to find out if they could be eligible to claim compensation.
 In order for this guide to be relevant to you, you will have been hurt in an accident which took place in a public gym and for which you were not responsible.

 Let us look at some gym injury statistics for the UK.
 According to Leisure DB there are 7,000 gyms and 9.9 million people across the UK with some form of a gym membership, this is nearly 15% of the UK public.
 For many people, a visit to the gym is an important part of their efforts to stay healthy and active.
 With numerous different types of gym-based activities available, it is often seen as a safe and even fun way to get in shape or to stay healthy.